Quuton/Markdown-Notes/Cisco/CCNA SRWE.md

   - Worm: Malware that automatically replicates itself and sends to other computers it can reach from your network, it can do so by exploiting vulnerabilities in apps or operating systems.
   - Botnet: A software that gains control over your computer, often used by hackers to facilitate a DDoS attack.
   - Malicious Macros: Sneak malware that hides inside documents as malicious macros.
 (You can get hacked by opening a shady word document!)

 ### Endpoint security

+### LAN Attacks
+#### MAC Table flooding

+#### DHCP Attacks
+##### DHCP Starvation
+A type of DoS that shutsdown a network for new clients by taking all the leasable IP addresses.
+Usually a rogue computer sends many **DHCP DISCOVER** messages with fake Mac Addresses.
+The DHCP server will serve those discover requests and eventually run out of ip addresses to lease out to legit users.

+##### DHCP Spoofing
+A computer connects to the network acting as a rogue DHCP server.
+The computer can provide false DHCP information favourable to the hacker.
+These include:
+- A false default gateway, you can effectively do a man-in-the-middle-attack by forcing devices to go through your router to intercept or steal the data.
+- False DNS server, you can also point other devices to your own fake DNS server.
+- Invalid IP address, you can also effectively perform a DoS by giving an invalid IP address to a pc, it will not be able to participate in the network.

+### STP Attack

+### DTP Spoofing

 ![Alt text](../Resources/images/Draco%20Centaur.png)